-The Governing Body of Grange Park Junior School will consult with the Governing Body of Grange Park Infant and Nursery School and review its Instrument of Government to ensure it accurately records the term of office for each category of governor as well as the name of the school and membership of governors needed to support the school with a balanced and effective governance structure.
-It is envisaged that the new Governing Body will comprise of a combination of Governors of both current schools.
+The Federated Governing Body of Harefield Infant and Harefield Junior School would become the Governing Body of the new Primary School, and can review its Instrument of Government to ensure it accurately records the term of office for each category of governor as well as the name of the school and membership of governors needed to support the school with a balanced and effective governance structure.
+As the governing body is already federated, there will be minimal change for governors, ensuring continuity and stability in governance.